Curtains vs Blinds: Which is best for your windows?

 Blinds, just like curtains are available in a range of styles, colours and textures.
 As blinds sit directly in front of the window, they are less intrusive, and so make the room feel a little larger.

 With that said, some like having both in a room.
+So, for them it’s not a choice between curtains vs blinds.
 The blinds are more practical, while curtains enhance the room’s design.

 Others prefer to use curtains with net curtains.
 The net curtains soften the natural light and add privacy.

 Typically curtains would have dressed the windows of our living rooms, giving the space a more relaxed feel.
 However, with the increased flexibility of blinds, both are fantastic options.